IEU Council endorses Log of Claims, prepares for fight ahead

 IEU General Secretary David Brear said spirited, informed discussions ensured the final claims reflect the real needs of staff.

 “Reps from around the state discussed, debated, amended and ultimately endorsed the Log of Claims.
-This is a very important milestone: it means that we have a clear position to put to employers, and that we are ready to commence negotiations – just as soon as we can ensure that we are doing so on a level playing field with a Single Interest Authorisation (SIA) in place.”
+This is a very important milestone: it gives us a clear position to take to employers, and it shows that we are ready to commence negotiations as soon as we are on a level playing field with a Single Interest Authorisation (SIA) in place.”

 Key discussions driven by rank-and-file input included: